Direct investments promote a sustainable future. Make an Impact, leave a Greenprint

 Peter DeFazio

-Managing Partner
+Founder, Managing Partner

 Peter DeFazio has over 15 years of experience in the energy and utilities sector and more than $15 billion in energy transaction experience across a multitude of asset classes.
 Peter has held senior management roles at several Fortune 500 energy companies in project finance, structured finance, M&A, and wholesale structuring & origination.
 Peter received a Bachelor of Science degree in Mechanical Engineering from Gonzaga University and an MBA with Finance concentration from the University of Portland.